emrahsariboz/Machine-learning-portfolio/README.md

 ### Adaptive Linear Neurons

-It is an improvement over Perceptron algorithm which uses obj function to update weight rather than a threshold function.
+It is an improvement over Perceptron algorithm which uses activation function to update the weights where Perceptron uses unit step function.

 ![SLP](images/adaline.png)